avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### July 8th, 2020:

+I implemented the threading condition on reading from the stream as well as reading from the buffer, and it made a big difference.
+I am pretty confident that this was the main issue because all of the strange behavior that I could not explain before is gone, for example that changing the framerate or resolution of the images did not affect performance.
+Now framerate and resolution are the main factors affecting performance, as they should be.
+I also noticed that increasing the maximum size that the server is allowed to read from the stream at once decreased usage by ~10%, which makes perfect sense.
+Fewer reads, less time running.
+To be clear, the CPU usage is still not ideal - a single stream to the server puts it at 80% usage, but this is significantly better than the maxed-out 200% that it was before.
+Additionally, the Pi that is streaming the data runs at ~10% usage as opposed to ~90% before.
+There is clearly still room for improvement, but whatever it is, it will be in making the data ingestion process on the server more efficient (for which I already have a few ideas), rather than the program's overall running efficiency.
+I am going to mess around with it a little more before moving on - hopefully the next step is to start building the EEG kit!

+I also rewrote the error-detection system I had in place using threading conditions, which I think is much cleaner than before.

 ##### July 7th, 2020:

 I finished implementing the multipart stream from the client.
 CPU usage didn't change as much as I had hoped, but it was noticeable.
 I still saw the same behavior of additional Pis connecting only changing the CPU usage by a small amount.
 I then went ahead and switched over to blocking sockets and rewrote the pull/push loop to be on separate threads.
 I did not notice any change in CPU usage.
 I believe the problem may actually be with my pull/push loop itself - I may need to manually slow it down while it's not handling any requests.
 I will be doing this with a threading condition object on the in_buffer, and any process that needs to read from it must wait until there is content.
 This will require that each pull from the socket notify all waiting conditions.